ibm-watson-iot/iot-java/docs/java_cli_for_devices.rst

 Publish event using custom format
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Events can be published in different formats, like JSON, String, Binary and etc..
-By default the library publishes the event in JSON format, but one can specify the data in different formats.
-For example, to publish data in String format use the following code snippet,
+By default, the library publishes the event in JSON format, but one can specify the data in different formats.
+For example, to publish data in String format use the following code snippet,(Note that the type of the payload must be in String format)

 .. code:: java